ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 ## How do I associate my IBM Cloud infrastructure credentials with the IBM Cloud for VMware Solutions console?
 {: #faq-associate-credentials}
+{: faq}

 When you order your instance for the first time, follow the instructions on the **Settings** page in the console to locate and copy the {{site.data.keyword.cloud_notm}} infrastructure user name and API key from the {{site.data.keyword.slportal}}.
 The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.vmwaresolutions_short}} console after the first order.
 Future orders automatically use the stored credentials.

 ## How are my VMware virtual platform consumptions billed?
 {: #faq-billing}
+{: faq}

 All costs for the physical and virtual infrastructure and the licenses that result from the instance are charged to your {{site.data.keyword.cloud_notm}} account.
 When you order an instance, you must have an {{site.data.keyword.cloud_notm}} account and provide the {{site.data.keyword.slapi_short}} key that is associated with the account.

-## What are the differences among a vCenter Server instance, Cloud Foundation instance, and VMware vSphere cluster?
+## What are the differences among a vCenter Server instance and a VMware vSphere cluster?
 {: #faq-vcs-cf-vss}
+{: faq}

 All instance types provide deployment choices for VMware virtual environments.
 However, the difference is the extent of customizability and automation.

 * When you order a VMware vCenter Server instance, you deploy a VMware virtual environment with customized compute, storage, and network resources.
-For more information about the deployed components, see [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#technical-specifications-for-vcenter-server-instances).
+For more information about the deployed components, see [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#specs).
-* When you order a VMware Cloud Foundation instance, you deploy a unified software-defined data center (SDDC) platform.
-For more information about the deployed components, see [Technical specifications for Cloud Foundation instances](/docs/services/vmwaresolutions/sddc?topic=vmware-solutions-sd_cloudfoundationoverview#technical-specifications-for-cloud-foundation-instances).
 * When you order a VMware vSphere cluster, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
 However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere cluster.
-* The functions that are supported for vCenter Server instances, Cloud Foundation instances, and vSphere clusters are different.
+* The functions that are supported by vCenter Server instances and vSphere clusters are different.
 For more information, see [Offering comparison chart](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-inst_comp_chart).

 ## What is included in a vCenter Server instance?
 {: #faq-vcs}
+{: faq}

-For more information, see [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#technical-specifications-for-vcenter-server-instances).
+For more information, see [Technical specifications for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#specs).

-## What is included in a Cloud Foundation instance?
-{: #faq-cf}

-For more information, see [Technical specifications for Cloud Foundation instances](/docs/services/vmwaresolutions/sddc?topic=vmware-solutions-sd_cloudfoundationoverview#technical-specifications-for-cloud-foundation-instances).

 ## What is included in a vSphere cluster?
 {: #faq-vss}
+{: faq}

 For more information, see [Components of VMware vSphere on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview).

 ## Is a two-node vCenter Server instance highly available?
 {: #is-a-two-node-vcenter-server-instance-highly-available}
+{: faq}

 It is recommended to deploy production workloads into environments that have at least three nodes.